mattvass/json-resultset-mapper/README.md

 Currently all other values are converted to strings values or JsonValue.NULL if the returned value is null.

-The *java.sql.ResultSet.getObject* method is used to ensure no primitive types are set.
-Due to methods like *getBoolean* or *getDouble* returning primitive values which have defaults.
-The *getObject* method seemed like the logical choice to ensure we are not setting any default values that weren't expected by the end user.
+The **java.sql.ResultSet.getObject** method is used to ensure no primitive types are set, due to methods like **getBoolean** or **getDouble** returning primitive values which have defaults.
+The **getObject** method seemed like the logical choice to ensure we are not setting any default values that weren't expected by the end user.

 **Simple Implementation**
 ```